 How to Buy a House Contingent on Selling Yours: 4 Paths to Success

-As a homeowner, there’s a good chance that your next move will have you straddled with two major decisions at one time: selling your current home and buying a new one.
+As a homeowner, there’s a good chance that your next move will involve two major decisions at once: selling your current home and buying a new one.

-If you’ve found yourself in this complicated situation, know that you’re not alone: 58% of all buyers owned a previous home, according to a 2023 National Association of Realtors report, and 56% said that finding the right property was the most difficult step of the home buying process.
+If you’ve found yourself in this complicated situation, know that you’re not alone: 51% of all buyers owned a previous home, according to a 2024 National Association of Realtors (NAR) report, and 59% said that finding the right property was the most difficult step of the home buying process.

 Should you prefer not to use a home equity line of credit (HELOC) or a bridge loan to purchase a new house before selling your current one, your real estate agent might recommend including a home sale contingency in your offer.
 This means that if you’re unable to sell your current home by a specified date, you have the option of walking away from the contract and retaining your earnest money.